-Firearm range(s) and "throwing sports" range(s) must be adequately supervised by qualified persons.
+The firearms and throwing sports programs and each range must be adequately supervised by qualified persons.

 - A. Program supervision.
-The firearms program is supervised by a shooting sports director, at least 21 years of age, who holds a valid certificate of training from the Shooting Sports section of National Camping School, unless as noted below. - The shooting sports director must hold current National Camping School and NRA credentials in each firearm discipline (rifle [also includes pellets and BBs], shotgun, muzzleloading, and pistol) offered at the camp. - 2.
-The shooting sports director must be in camp when any firearms range is in use. - 3.
-An NCS-trained shooting sports director is not required if the camp only offers a BB, chalk ball, pellet rifles or airsoft program and no other firearms shooting sports program.
+The firearms program is supervised by a shooting sports director, at least 21 years of age, who holds a valid certificate of training from the Shooting Sports section of National Camping School, unless as noted below. - The shooting sports director must hold current National Camping School and NRA instructor credentials in each firearm discipline (rifle [also includes pellets and BBs], shotgun, muzzleloading, and pistol) offered at the camp. - 2.
+For long-term camps, the shooting sports director must be in camp when any firearms range is in use. - 3.
+An NCS-trained shooting sports director is not required if the camp only offers a BB, chalk ball, pellet rifles or airsoft program and no other firearms shooting sports program. - 4.
+If an individual trained as a BSA shooting sports director is not available, the camp may be granted a waiver so that the shooting sports program may be operated for one season only by currently certified instructors from military, law enforcement, or 4-H, or NRA instructors for the discipline in which they hold such certification.
+Evidence of certification shall include a current military range control card, law enforcement instructor credentials from the NRA or state certifying entity, 4-H instructor credentials and/or NRA civilian (other than LE) instructor credentials. - B. Range supervision.
+At all times a firearms range at a camp is in operation, one or more qualified persons shall be present at the range who meet the requirements in the Firearms Range Supervision Chart (next page) applicable to the firearms being used.
+The range supervisor is responsible for safety and adherence to all applicable standards, policies and procedures.